CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/core_runtime_test_coverage_report.md

-# OpenEchoSystem.Core.Runtime Test Coverage Report
+# ConsmicLexicon.Foundation.Runtime Test Coverage Report

-This report provides an overview of the test coverage for the `OpenEchoSystem.Core.xRuntime` module.
+This report provides an overview of the test coverage for the `ConsmicLexicon.Foundation.xRuntime` module.

 ## Coverage Summary